kitft/funsearch/README.md

 - 8,9,10
 - ./examples/cap_set_input_data.json`

-funsearch runasync /workspace/examples/cap_set_spec.py 8 --sandbox_type ExternalProcessSandbox --model_name codestral-latest --samplers 20 --num_islands 10  --run_duration 3000
+funsearch runasync /workspace/examples/cap_set_spec.py 8 --sandbox_type ExternalProcessSandbox --model_name codestral-latest --samplers 20 --islands 10  --duration 3000

 This implementation limits the number of evaluators to the number of cores minus 1, or the number of evaluators specified in the config file, whichever is smaller.
 We choose the number of islands via --num_islands.
 10 is typically a good default.